 A SHORT HISTORY OF RINGFORT STUD

-For more than 25 years, the last 20 at Ringfort Stud, John Eakin and Diane Harron Eakin have been breeding performance Irish Sport Horses for sale to the Sport Horse industry.
+For nearly 30 years, the last 20 at Ringfort Stud, John Eakin and Diane Harron Eakin have been breeding performance Irish Sport Horses for sale to the Sport Horse industry.
 They developed a well-defined breeding policy - crossing the best of Irish bloodlines with those European lines that had proved themselves in competition on the world stage.

 To that end, the first three mares they bought were a daughter, a granddaughter and a great granddaughter of the great Dutch "Stallion of the Century" Nimmerdor.